Why I recommend Squarespace

 Mobile Optimization

-I’m amazed that most website platforms have not taken the time to ensure their designs shine on mobile devices.
+Some website platforms still do not have good mobile designs or tools to create good mobile designs.
+In 2025, this is unacceptable and way out of date.
 In so many industries, there are more website visitors on mobile phones than on desktop, yet most websites are designed for desktop while the usability on a tiny screen is an afterthought.
-Squarespace websites are built on a foundation that does an excellent job transitioning their designs from desktop to tablet to mobile with little to no design adjustments needed.
+Squarespace websites are built on a foundation that seamlessly transitions their designs from desktop to tablet to mobile with little to no design adjustments needed.
 In my opinion, Squarespace does this better than all the other DIY website platforms out there, and that’s what makes it so much better than Wix, Weebly, Wordpress and others.

 Image of a Squarespace website in Desktop View (photo: Squarespace.com)